 Take an individualized approach to treatment, creating customized therapy plans for each patient based on factors such as the size, stage, and location of the tumor.

 Respect how crucial prompt treatment is, and therefore have a short average wait time for new oncology appointments.

-  In recognition of our comprehensive approach to care, Tampa General Hospital was named one of the nation's top hospitals for Diabetes & Endocrinology by U.S. News & World Report.
+In recognition of our comprehensive approach to care, Tampa General Hospital was named one of America's Best Hospitals for Diabetes & Endocrinology and a High Performing Hospital for Cancer by U.S. News & World Report in 2020-2021.